somesuchnonsense/debrid-blackhole/docs/docs/configuration/arrs.md

 # Arr Applications Configuration

-DecyphArr can integrate directly with Sonarr, Radarr, and other Arr applications.
+Decypharr can integrate directly with Sonarr, Radarr, and other Arr applications.
 This section explains how to configure the Arr integration in your `config.json` file.

 ## Basic Configuration